panzi/u4pak/README.md

 The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package.
 If it's not available the rest is still working.

-This script is compatible with Python 2.7 and 3 (tested with 2.7.5 and 3.3.2).
+This script is compatible with Python 3.7.

 If you get errors saying anything about `'utf8' codec can't decode byte [...]` try to use another encoding by passing `--encoding=iso-8859-1` or similar.